nilsegger/winterp/README.md

   Then we enter execution when `Runtime.run(std::string &function)` is called.

   This looks up the function name in the exports and finds the corresponding function_index.
   There is no Abstract Syntax Tree or Control Flow Graph, the runtime runs directly on the list of instructions.
+This is mostly due to time constraints, but stepping through the instructions ended up being fairly simple to implement.
   The most important functions in `include/runtime.hpp` are

   - `void Runtime::execute_block(...);`